helisnetwork/8x-monorepo/README.md

 ## Addresses :innocent:

 We get it, you're just here to find the contract addresses.
-Luckily for you, they're all listed here.
+Luckily for you, they're all here (latest).

 ### Contracts (Kovan)